nilostolte/nilostolte/README.md

 take time to understand and code, but also they significantly degrade the rendering performance.

 The solution of Rust+WebAssembly is still not ideal because one needs to pass through JavaScript glue code to access the DOM.
-What is particularly bad is that Rust works with string UTF-8 strings and Javascript works with UTF-16,
+What is particularly bad is that Rust works with UTF-8 strings and JavaScript works with UTF-16 strings,
 <a name="VGUIeverywhere_html_anchor"></a> which means that everything that passes through the JavaScript glue code needs to
 be converted from one format to the other all the time.